nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221003150315/README.md

 # python uvicorn `--reload` flag

-the `--reload` flag for uvicorn means python files can be updated and the server will reload the python
+- the `--reload` flag for uvicorn means python files can be updated and the server will reload the python
+  - it is possible to put puthon webshells in controllers if enabled
+  - edit existing source to add controllers

 ` zet/20221003150315/README.md `